blipinsk/IntDefs/README.md

 IntDefs
 =======
 Android constants wrapped in `@IntDef` annotations.

-Not all of the constants... just the one that would usually be used in `switch` statements.
+Not all of the constants... just the ones that would usually be used in `switch` statements.

 ![ ](/MotionEventAction.gif)